Head covering for Christian women: Catholic

 Headcovering for women was unanimously held by the Latin Church until the 1983 Code of Canon Law came into effect.
 A headcovering in the Catholic tradition carries the status of a sacramental.
 Historically, women were required to veil their heads when receiving the Eucharist following the Councils of Autun and Angers.
 Similarly, in 585, the Synod of Auxerre (France) stated that women should wear a head-covering during the Holy Mass.
 The Synod of Rome in 743 declared that "A woman praying in church without her head covered brings shame upon her head, according to the word of the Apostle", a position later supported by Pope Nicholas I in 866, for church services."
 In the Middle Ages, Thomas Aquinas (1225–1274) said that "the man existing under God should not have a covering over his head to show that he is immediately subject to God; but the woman should wear a covering to show that besides God she is naturally subject to another."
 In the 1917 Code of Canon Law it was a requirement that women cover their heads in church.
 It said, "women, however, shall have a covered head and be modestly dressed, especially when they approach the table of the Lord."
 Veiling was not specifically addressed in the 1983 revision of the Code, which declared the 1917 Code abrogated.
 According to the new Code, former law only has interpretive weight in norms that are repeated in the 1983 Code; all other norms are simply abrogated.
 This effectively eliminated the former requirement for a headcovering for Catholic women, by silently dropping it in the new Code of Canon.

 In some countries, like India, the wearing of a headscarf by Catholic women remains the norm.
 The Eucharist has been refused to ladies who present themselves without a headcovering.

 Traditional Catholic and Plain Catholic women continue to practice headcovering, even while most Catholic women in western society no longer do so.

-The Church of Jesus Christ of Latter-day Saints

-In 2019, veiling of women during part of the Church’s temple endowment ceremony was discontinued.
-That same year, a letter from the Church's First Presidency stated that "Veiling an endowed woman's face prior to burial is optional."
-It had previously been required.
-The letter went on to say that such veiling, “may be done if the sister expressed such a desire while she was living.
-In cases where the wishes of the deceased sister on this matter are not known, her family should be consulted”.